UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 In this example, we will install the R package ``stringr`` and use the repository http://ftp.acc.umu.se/mirror/CRAN/

+**Note**: You need to load R (and any prerequisites, and possibly R-bundle-Bioconductor if you need packages from that) before installing packages.

 .. tabs::

    .. tab:: From command line